skdelphix/maskdocs/docs/Getting_Started/Kerberos_Configuration.md

 It is quite possible to hit this limit in an environment where many MS SQL Server VMs are actively created and destroyed with the same configuration.

-**Note**
+!!! note
     In Active Directory, setspn isn't creating a service principal with distinct key as is typical for services on MIT KDCs - rather it's mapping the service principal to the key for the AD user in question.

 **The SPN for the SQL Server is registered to the incorrect AD account**